SlowBubble/video-spreadsheet/README.md

   - After making the adjustments, then compute the new idToPos0 and idToPos1 again and use these to update the Editor's field, and display a banner about how many tethered values has changed.

 # wishlist
-- Add links back to Dur by computing the footage end time in seconds (round down)
-- Add links for the subcommands based on the parent command

 - `h` to hide the table (for smaller screens)
 - Add a home button.